mongodb-labs/hvdf/README.md

         ]
     }

-Custom interceptors can be written by implementing the com.mongodb.hvdf.channels.ChannelInterceptor interface.
+Custom interceptors can be written by extending the com.mongodb.hvdf.channels.ChannelInterceptor class.
 See the com.mongodb.hvdf.examples.SampleValidation class for an example.

 Batching Samples
 ----------------